phalcon/documentation/docs/filter-filter.md

 ```

 ## Filtering Data
 The [Phalcon\Filter\Filter][filter-filter] both filters and sanitizes data, depending on the sanitizers used.
-For instance the `trim` sanitizer will remove all leading and trailing whitespace, leaving the remaining input unchanged.
+For instance, the `trim` sanitizer will remove all leading and trailing whitespace, leaving the remaining input unchanged.
 The description of each sanitizer (see [Built-in Sanitizers](#built-in)) can help you to understand and use the sanitizers according to your needs.

 ```php
 <?php